 In most cases, an eye pad and plastic shield is placed over your eye after surgery.
 The next day you can remove this dressing and put your drops as instructed.

-Even after you've left hospital, we're still looking after you every step of the way.
+Even after you've been discharged, we're still looking after you every step of the way.
 We will want to see you the day after your procedure to see how you are doing and then for three follow up appointments.

 Pain is unusual after this operation but your eye may feel tender.
 A mild pain reliever like paracetamol is usually enough to relieve any discomfort..
 If you get sudden, severe or deep-seated pain, please report it to us immediately using the number we gave you.